apurv-stack/vendor-recommendation-ai-engine/README.md

 1. **User Query:** The buyer submits a natural language requirement (e.g., "Find me a local software development vendor with a budget under $50k").
 2. **Query Processing:** The backend sanitizes inputs and identifies active session parameters.
-3. **Intent Detection:** The LLM parses the prompt to determine if the query is a search request, general feedback, or a follow-up query.
+3. **Intent Detection:** The LLM parses the prompt to determine search intent or general conversational feedback.
-4. **Context Retrieval:** Historical chat logs and profile preferences are retrieved from the database to maintain conversational continuity.
+4. **Context Retrieval:** Historical chat logs are retrieved from the database to maintain conversational continuity.
 5. **Preference Learning:** The agent extracts constraints (e.g., price range, preferred locations) and persists them in the user profile.
-6. **Vendor Filtering:** The engine retrieves vendor candidates from PostgreSQL matching extracted categories and strict criteria.
+6. **Vendor Filtering:** The engine retrieves vendor candidates from PostgreSQL matching extracted categories.
-7. **Vendor Ranking:** Candidate vendors are scored based on review ratings, location matching, pricing models, and preference similarity metrics.
+7. **Vendor Ranking:** Candidate vendors are scored based on ratings, pricing models, and preference fit metrics.
-8. **LLM Recommendation Generation:** The LLM synthesizes vendor facts and drafts a reasoning response explaining why each vendor fits the prompt.
+8. **LLM Recommendation Generation:** The LLM synthesizes vendor facts and drafts a reasoning response explaining the matches.
-9. **Structured Response:** The backend formats the text explanation alongside clean JSON metadata containing vendor IDs and scores.
+9. **Structured Response:** The backend formats the explanation alongside vendor metadata and scores.
-10. **Frontend Display:** The React interface parses the payload, presenting the conversational response alongside interactive vendor cards.
+10. **Frontend Display:** The React interface parses the payload, presenting the response and interactive vendor cards.

 ---